Thank you for making us your expedition leaders of choice

 Anders Ellemann Kristensen

 Originally from Denmark and now residing in China, Anders is the General Manager of the Albatros Travel Office in Beijing.
-He is responsible for marketing, sales and the daily management of Albatros Groups operations, as well as of Albatros Expeditions in Greater China.
+He is responsible for marketing, sales and the daily management of Albatros Groups operations in Greater China.

 In 2006, Anders took to the road as a guide for Albatros Travel, being the first to run back to back Beijing - New Delhi road and train trips over the Tibetan Plateau.
 This evolved into a passion for remote areas and in time, Greenland, Svalbard and the Antarctic Peninsula were added to Anders ‘another day at the office’ locations.

 Anders has a M.A in Chinese from Aarhus University, a B.A in Philosophy from the University of Southern Denmark and a Graduate Certificate in Business Administration (HD 1) from Aarhus University.
 In his spare time, he enjoys running and spending time with his family.

 Originally from Hungary, Andrea finished her education in Denmark in the fields of Tourism, Economics, and Marketing.
 Her passion lies in sustainable tourism marketing, so she was thrilled to start working in a company that puts a great emphasis on personal connections, respects culture & nature, and offers once-in-a-lifetime experiences.

 In her free time, she enjoys being out in nature, trying out water sports, and getting to know new cultures and their cuisine, which she will then TRY to recreate in her own kitchen for her friends.

 While she often travels to Budapest to visit her family, she makes sure to journey to a new country every year and broaden her horizon.
 Some of her bucket list destinations are New Zealand and Japan.